-- Basic Reproductive Ratio: R0 estimate: 2-2.5 (1.4-3.3) (multiple) - Effective Reproduction number: varies greatly by country (LSHTM estimates, IC forecast) - Secondary attack rate (household/close contact): 7-15% (0.45%-35%) (multiple) - Risk of transmission is greatest when patients are symptomatic since viral shedding is greatest at the time of symptom onset and declines over the course of several days to weeks.
+- Basic Reproductive Ratio: R0 estimate: 2-3 (1.4-5.7) (multiple) - Effective Reproduction number: varies greatly by country and time (LSHTM estimates, IC forecast) - Secondary attack rate (household/close contact): 3-35% (multiple) - Risk of transmission is potentially greatest 2 days before symptom onset (He et al) and high early in development of symptoms and declines over the course of several days to weeks.
 (US CDC) - Viral loads from 14 patients peaked between days 0-3 after symptom onset (Zou et al.) - The proportion of SARS-CoV-2 transmission due to asymptomatic or pre-symptomatic infection compared to symptomatic infection is unclear (US CDC) - Precautions: WHO continues to recommend droplet and contact precautions for those people caring for COVID-19 patients.
 WHO continues to recommend airborne precautions for circumstances and settings in which aerosol generating procedures and support treatment are performed (WHO)